awslabs/aws-lambda-rust-runtime/README.md

 ### Custom event objects

-To serialize and deserialize events and responses, we suggest using the use the [`serde`](https://github.com/serde-rs/serde) library.
+To serialize and deserialize events and responses, we suggest using the [`serde`](https://github.com/serde-rs/serde) library.
 To receive custom events, annotate your structure with Serde's macros:

 ```rust
 use serde::{Serialize, Deserialize};